 Portable grills are the new kitchen trend today.
-We all enjoy preparing food in our own home and serving our loved ones.
-Upgrading your grill can help you make food faster and serve more kinds of food.
+We all enjoy preparing food in our homes and serving our loved ones.
+Upgrading your grill can help you make food faster and serve more food.

-We would love nothing more than to help you choose the tabletop grill that suits your needs.
+We would love to help you choose the tabletop grill that suits your needs.

-In this article, we will review the best tabletop grills in the market today.
+This article will review the best tabletop grills on the market today.

 Best tabletop grills

-There are a lot of portable grills available today so it’s hard to choose one that fits your preference and needs the best.
+Many portable grills are available today, so it’s hard to choose one that fits your preference and needs the best.
 Allow us to narrow down some of the best choices.

 1. Blackstone Table Top Grill

-It weighs 21 pounds and its dimensions are as follows: 17.5 x 18 x 8.5 inches.
-This is one of the most compact and smaller grills in the market today.
-It is easy to carry and transport from place to place which makes it ideal for travel and outdoor use.
+It weighs 21 pounds, and its dimensions are 17.5 x 18 x 8.5 inches.
+This is one of the market’s most compact and smaller grills today.
+It is easy to carry and transport from place to place, making it ideal for travel and outdoor use.